dtison/Yii-Bum-Stack/README.md

 Bum - a nickname and acronym: Backbone, Underscore and Marionette.

 ## Getting Started
-This package requires NodeJS, Bower, and Grunt.
+This package requires Yii, NodeJS, Bower, and Grunt.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this package with this command: